8T4/mas-unity-sample/README.md

 ### Configuring MAS Unity services in Asp.net application

-The following code ilustrate the configutration of MAS Unity Agents in Asp.net application
+The following code ilustrate the configutration of five instances of MAS Unity Agents in Asp.net application

 ```c#
 public class Startup